-This project was completed during my time at University as part of the Real Jobs scheme that my course offers.
+This project was completed during my time at university.
 I had the opportunity to work with the Pharmacy department of the University of Reading to create a set of Happy Family cards for Pharmacy professions.
 A degree in Pharmacy is often mistaken as only preparing you for a career as a pharmacist, the client wanted to remove this misconception by showing children and young adults that there are a wide array of jobs that you can do as a result of obtaining a Pharmacy degree.
 These cards will be deployed to local schools in Berkshire to educate the next generation and to encourage people to consider a degree in pharmacy.
 The hope is to allow other universities to use these cards for themselves to deploy them on a more national level.

 This project highlighted to me the value and importance of a client's contributions and ideas, especially when you are working with a topic where your knowledge of the subject is limited.
 By working closely with my client it allowed me to create the balance between accuracy and fun to ensure that the intended audience has the best experience possible when using the cards.